Return to Photo Index Return to Clickable Map Return to Home Page

 All images © Ron Miller

-my explorations of this fascinating region, along with my time spent with other
+my explorations of this fascinating region, along with my time spent with

-was bounced around by large swells before reaching safe harbor on the
+that was bounced around by large swells before reaching safe harbor on the

 A travelers' paradise on the shores of the Red Sea -